Jessica-0823/Bellabeat-case-study/README.md

 - The analysis focused on descriptive insights and did not include advanced predictive modeling.

 ## 🙏 Credits
-Data source : https://www.kaggle.com/datasets/arashnic/fitbit from Kaggle
+- Data source : https://www.kaggle.com/datasets/arashnic/fitbit from Kaggle.
-Project inspired by the Google Data Analytics Capstone Case Study.
+- Project inspired by the Google Data Analytics Capstone Case Study.